 The traditional MapReduce model requires that the data must be loaded to the distributed file system (such as HDFS or MaxCompute table) after each round of MapReduce operation.
-However, a general MapReduce application usually consists of multiple MapReduce jobs, and each job output needs to be written to a disk.
-The following Map task is an example of a task that was only to read data, prepared for subsequent Shuffle stage, but which actually resulted in redundant I/O operations.
+However, a general MapReduce application usually consists of multiple MapReduce jobs, and each job output must be written to the disk.
+The following Map task is an example of a task used only to read the data, prepared for the subsequent Shuffle stage, but which actually results in redundant I/O operations.

-The calculation scheduling logic of MaxCompute can support more complex programming paradigm.
-In the preceding scenario, the next Reduce operation can be executed after Reduce operation and inserting a Map operation is not necessary.
+The calculation scheduling logic of MaxCompute supports more complex programming paradigm.
+In the preceding scenario, the next Reduce operation can be executed after the Reduce operation and inserting a Map operation is not necessary.
 In this way, MaxCompute provides an extensional MapReduce model, that is, numerous Reduce operations can follow a Map operation, such as Map>Reduce> Reduce.

-Hadoop Chain Mappper/Reducer also supports analogous serial Map or Reduce operations, but has major differences compared with the extensional MaxCompute (MR2) model.
+Hadoop Chain Mapper/Reducer also supports analogous serial Map or Reduce operations, but has major differences compared with the extensional MaxCompute (MR2) model.

-The Hadoop Chain Mapper/Reducer is based on traditional MapReduce model, and can only add one or multiple Mapper operations (it is not allowed to add Reducer operations) after the original Mapper or Reducer. .
-The benefits of extended MapReduce include that user can reuse previous business logic of Mapper and can split one Map stage or Reduce stage into multiple Mapper stages.
+The Hadoop Chain Mapper/Reducer is based on the traditional MapReduce model, and can only add one or multiple Mapper operations (it is not allowed to add Reducer operations) after the original Mapper or Reducer.
+The benefits of extended MapReduce are, a user can reuse previous business logic of Mapper and can split one Map stage or Reduce stage into multiple Mapper stages.
 The underlying scheduling and I/O model are not changed essentially.